zeyadomar/Movie-Recommender/README.md

 * choose your prefered movie from the available list of movies

-* the engine is going to recommend movies from the movies available in the database
+* the engine is going to recommend you a movie from the movies available in the database